drep2718/180GroupProject/README.md

 - Social interaction: Search up others' usernames and add friends.
 - Privacy controls: Block or restrict other users.
 ### Messaging interface and class:
-- Message history: Store messages in the conversation history with friends.
+- Message history: Store messages in the conversation history with friends or all users.
 - Privacy: Delete messages from conversation history.
 ## PhotoMessaging interface and class:
 - Send and receive photos: Send and receive photos from each other.